 Autism Theatre Initiative – Midtown

-Since 2011, the Theatre Development Fund’s Autism Theatre Initiative has made Broadway’s best shows, including The Lion King, Matilda and Wicked, accessible to kids with autism and their families.
+Since 2011, the Theatre Development Fund’s Autism Theatre Initiative has made Broadway’s best shows, including The Lion King, Frozen, and Aladdin, accessible to kids with autism and their families.
 It makes small but critical adjustments to the productions, including lighting, sound and other changes.
-It also develops, months in advance, social narratives that allow kids to familiarize themselves with the theaters and shows in preparation for their Broadway adventures.
+It also develops pre-show social narratives that allow kids to familiarize themselves with the theaters and shows in preparation for their Broadway adventures.
 The lobby space is quiet and stocked with activities for guests needing a break from the action.
-Next up: Aladdin.
-Get your tickets now.
+Note: Shows book well in advance, so plan early!

 The Discovery Squad – Upper West Side